-A brief five-minute drive from the airport led us to the sprawling resort beautifully situated on the Atlantic Ocean.
+A brief five-minute drive from the airport led us to the sprawling resort beautifully situated on the Atlantic Ocean in St. Lucia.
 After being greeted with rum punch and welcoming smiles, we had a golf cart tour of the 85-acre property allowing us to see the nine restaurants, seven bars, and five pools, several adult only.

 With a family accommodation section as well as an adult section everyone is happy.
 Several of the pools were adult only.
 One of the pools has aqua fit classes during the week and early morning yoga is in an ocean front gazebo.
 It’s a resort to be active and enough choices to pry anyone out of their sun lounger.
 A kayak shack far enough down the beach has you convinced you have wandered off the property and they have kayaks and paddle boards to sign out.
 With snorkeling, kite surfing, a basketball court, tennis court, volleyball and a football pitch and the island’s only paint ball course, there is no excuse to be idle.
 There are organized weekly hikes into town to the market or up Quarry Hill for a view of the islands.